openenclave/openenclave/tests/thread/README.md

   **OE_RWLock**
   1. *TestReadersWriterLock* : Tests readers-writer lock invariants by launching multiple reader and writer threads racing against each other.
 Asserts that multiple/all readers can be simultaneously active, only one writer is active,  readers and writers are never simultaneously active.

+This directory builds test enclaves for both OE threads and pthreads.